RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 Also, since newer versions of pytorch use a "weights_only_unpickler" by default, when you try to run training, you might run into an error about weights_only being set to True/False.
 Your first instinct might be to try changing versions until you get something that works, but that's going to lead you into dependency hell trying to get the magic mix of versions that makes everything happy.
 Fortunately, there's an easy yet hacky solution to this problem.

-if this error pops up, open the folder at `StyleTTS2\Lib\site-packages\torch\` and find the file `serialization.py`.
+If this error pops up, open the folder at `StyleTTS2\Lib\site-packages\torch\` and find the file `serialization.py`.
 Open this file and find everywhere that sets the value of `weights_only` then manually set it to False.
 Save the file and as long as you did it correctly, that error should be fixed.
 (I believe you can pass weights_only=False into any calls to that class, but it's easier in my opinion just to force it to False.)

 To start the first round of training, run the following command from a command prompt in the StyleTTS2 folder (make sure your venv is running):
 ```